|Date of Birth||26 June 1951, Astoria, Queens, New York City, New York, USA|

 In his early acting years, Davi attended Hofstra University on a drama scholarship.
 He then moved to Manhattan, New York where he studied with the legendary acting coach Stella Adler, who became his mentor.
 Davi became a lifetime member of the Actors Studio, where he studied with acting teacher Lee Strasberg.
 Always perfecting his craft, Davi studied under Sandra Seacat, Larry Moss, Milton Katselas, Martin Landau, Mala Powers and George Shdanoff, the creative partner and collaborator with Michael Chekhov.

+Robert Davi was born in Astoria, Queens, to Maria (Rulli) and Sal Davi.
+His father was an Italian immigrant and his mother was of Italian descent.
 Davi was introduced to film when he was cast opposite Frank Sinatra in the telefilm, "Contract on Cherry Street."
 Later, his work as a Palestinian terrorist in the award-winning television movie, "Terrorist on Trial: The United States vs. Salim Ajami" brought him critical acclaim and caught the eye of legendary James Bond producer Albert R. Broccoli and writer Richard Maibaum, who cast Davi as Colombian drug lord and lead villain Franz Sanchez in the Bond film "Licence to Kill."
 Today, Davi is one of the top Bond villains of all time ranking at the top on many lists.
 Davi also received critical acclaim within the industry for his provocative portrayal of Bailey Malone in "Profiler."
 The show struck a chord with audiences, paving the way for such shows as "CSI: Crime Scene Investigation," "Without a Trace," "Law & Order: Criminal Intent," "Criminal Minds" and many others.
 In 2004, Davi joined the cast of television's "Stargate: Atlantis," which earned Davi many science fiction fans.
 He has also shown his comedic strength in films such as "The 4th Tenor" with Rodney Dangerfield and "The Hot Chick," produced by Rob Schneider and Adam Sandler.

 Having appeared in more than 100 motion pictures, some of Davi's most notable film credits span 30 years and include cult-classics and blockbuster hits with roles as Jake Fratelli in "The Goonies," Max Keller in "Raw Deal," Special Agent Big Johnson in "Die Hard," Al Torres in "Showgirls," Leo Marks in "The Iceman" with Michael Shannon, Winona Ryder, Ray Liotta, Chris Evans and James Franco, and most recently, with Sylvester Stallone and Arnold Schwarzenegger among a large A-list cast in "Expendables 3."
 He has worked with such directors as Steven Spielberg, Richard Donner, Blake Edwards, John McTiernan, Paul Verhoeven and Patrick Hughes.
 In addition, he has worked on film projects with acting talent such as Marlon Brando, Roberto Benigni, Bruce Willis, Clint Eastwood, Christopher Walken, Benicio Del Toro, Danny Glover and Catherine Zeta Jones, to name a few.